Improving data systems to end Vietnam’s HIV/AIDS epidemic

 The current version—HIV INFO 4.0—has been upgraded from HIV INFO 3.1 to include modifications and enhancements that meet evolving business requirements and needed technological advancements.

 This upgrade supports the integration of data from various sources across the country into a centralized database.
-Users now have access to swift and accurate verification of individuals infected with HIV because disease data reports are automatically aggregated and delivered on time.
+Users now have access to swift and accurate verification of the number of individuals infected with HIV because disease data reports are automatically aggregated and delivered on time.
 Data visualizations provided by HIV INFO 4.0 offer a rapid understanding of the HIV epidemic situation, including prevention and treatment program results.

 HIV INFO 4.0 was introduced in April 2022, and system users range from the national to the community level, including the VAAC, regional institutes, district health centers, commune health stations, and community-based organizations.
 Using a decentralized approach, all users received training and technical assistance within their provinces to support their usage of HIV INFO 4.0.